nbtribe/nbArchitectureRepo/README.md

 # nbArchitectureRepo
-A mix of different solutions I have built in professional and personal envs
+A mix of different solutions I have built in professional and personal settings